 Business Interruption Insurance

-If a fire breaks out on your business property, a storm causes operational downtime or a malicious break-in stops your business’ equipment from working, you could be forced to reduce or stop your work.
+If a fire breaks out on your business property, a storm causes operational downtime or a malicious break-in damages your business equipment, you could be forced to reduce or stop work.
 This can lead to significant financial consequences.
-But with Business Interruption Insurance, you can cover these risks and mitigate their potential financial impact, giving your business the support it needs to get back up on its feet.
+But with BI Insurance, you can cover these risks and mitigate their potential financial impact, giving your business the support it needs to get back up on its feet.

 Key benefits of choosing CKI